Skip to Content

 Walt Disney World can be the perfect place to visit with the whole family.
 Even if you are traveling with toddlers and/or young kids, you’ll feel comfortable in the restaurants, resorts, shops, and theme parks at Walt Disney World.
 One of the first decisions that you’ll need to consider is which resort to stay at.
 Some of the best family hotels are at Walt Disney World.

 You’ll have the option to stay either off-property or on-property at Walt Disney World.
 There are so many great hotel choices throughout the greater Orlando area.
-But, if you want to stay on property, you may be wondering what are the best Disney World resorts for toddlers and young kids.
+But, if you want to stay on property, you may wonder what are the best Disney World resorts for toddlers and young kids.

 All of the resorts are kid-friendly, but some are better than others for toddlers and younger kids.
 Here are the best Disney World resorts for toddlers and young kids.